GraphQL

 • GraphQL requests should be initiated from the application router, not from the components.

-• Each component should define a GraphQL Fragment, and the latter should be included in the main Query of the page.
+• Each component should define a GraphQL Fragment, which should be included in the page's main Query.

 Those principles allow for scalability at the performance and maintainability level of a GraphQL front-end, preventing GraphQL requests from being triggered in an unpredictable way and leveraging fragments to define a component's data requirements.

-As I started to work on a new front end, I applied these principles and chose to use Relay as the GraphQL client for the Defer Dashboard.
+As I started working on a new front end, I applied these principles and used Relay as the GraphQL client for the Defer Dashboard.
 Here is how it turned out.

 Relay and the Defer Dashboard